KW-M/sl2-csv-converter/README.md

-This is a browser-based website for converting down-pointing .sl2 lowrance sonar files to csv files completely on the client side.
+This is a browser-based website for converting down-pointing .sl2 lowrance sonar files to csv files completely in your browser.
+The live website of this repo can be found at: [kw-m.github.io/sl2-csv-converter](http://kw-m.github.io/sl2-csv-converter)

 ***NOTE: I'm still getting nonsensical values for the longitude conversion in the output file.
-If anyone has an idea where I went wrong that'd be awesome!***
+If someone has an idea where I went wrong, do let me know with a github issue or submit a pull request!***

 How to build and run this version: